Inbibo/adonisfx_docs/docs/maya/tools.md

 6. Press the *Assign* button to temporarily assign the configuration to the target node.
 Or clear the assignment using *Delete*.
 7. The assignments can then be imported using the *Import* button or everything can be cleared using the *Clear All* button.

-After following the previous steps the tool will inform about the status of the import: it failed, only partial data could be imported or all data could be imported.
+After following the previous steps the tool will inform about the status of the import: if failed, only partial data could be imported or all data could be imported.

 <figure>
   <img src="images/import_tool_full.png" caption="AdonisFX Import Tool Active">